Charidemus: Athenian citizenship

-In 357 BC, on the arrival of Chares with considerable forces, the Cersobleptes finally ceded the Chersonese Peninsula to Athens under terms acceptable to Athens.
+In 357 BC, on the arrival of Chares with considerable forces, the Cersobleptes finally ceded the Chersonese to Athens under terms acceptable to Athens.
 In this he was no doubt motivated by Philip of Macedon's taking of Amphipolis and its implied threat to all of Thrace.
 As a reward for this commitment and at his request, Athens granted Charidemus citizenship and other unspecified honors.

 Charidemus’ relationship with Athens, however, continued to be problematic for the city, most especially in the attempts he and Cersobleptes subsequently made to conquer the whole of Thrace, in violation of their agreement.
 Among those most concerned was the orator Demosthenes.
 On the other hand, Charidemus also had his supporters.
 In 352, one of these, Aristomachus, proxenos (representative) for Cersobleptes at Athens, declared before the Assembly that “Charidemus was the only man in the world who could recover Amphipolis for Athens, and advised you to appoint him as general”.
 At the same time, Aristocrates, proposed a decree to the Athenian Ecclesia (Assembly) that granted Charidemus immunity from any act of violence committed against him.
 This protection covered not just actions by Athenians, but by anyone, anywhere.
 Since he was involved in military actions within Thrace, this would put anyone who might harm him outside the protection of Athenian law and make it less likely that his efforts would be opposed.

 Before it could be enacted, though, Euthykles sued Aristocrates in court, accusing him of a decree that was not only illegal, but false in its praise of Charidemus and against the best interests of Athens.
 His argument before the court, written by Demosthenes, has been preserved as his oration number twenty-three, Against Aristocrates, and is the source for most of what we know about Charidemus.
 Whether Euthykles succeeded in ultimately blocking this decree is not known, but Charidemus was ultimately elected one of Athens’ ten generals, for the year 351/0 if not before.